 Where are they now?

-Evergreen International Airlines has its own aviation museum, the Evergreen Aviation & Space Museum, which is in Oregon.
-They have three of the former Pan Am 747s ready for display, including one which has been painted as Air Force One for a display relating to presidential transportation.
+Evergreen International Airlines has its own aviation museum, the Evergreen Aviation & Space Museum, in Oregon.
+They have three of the former Pan Am 747s ready for display, including one painted as Air Force One for a display relating to presidential transportation.

 However, our absolute favorite is N727PA, a 747-200, which has ended up in Sweden, of all places.
 Here, it is being kept spick and span as a functional hostel for travelers to the country, located on the fringes of Stockholm Airport (ARN).